 Contact: jennifer.l.bradham at vanderbilt.edu

 Tropical ecosystems regulate global climate, act as carbon sinks, and contain some of the highest levels of biodiversity in the world (Clement et al., 2001, Gaston, 2000).
 Yet, they are also among the most threatened ecosystems on the planet (Achard et al., 2002).
 Thus, knowledge of their evolution and response to changing conditions is of critical importance.
-Large herbivores provide a unique angle through which to evaluate changing tropical ecosystems, as they have unique top-down effects and can directly moderate plant diversity and abundance, amount of available habitat for other organisms, and ecosystem services (Desbiez, et al., 2009, Beck et al., 2016, Bello et al., 2015).
+Large mammals provide an interesting angle through which to evaluate changing tropical ecosystems, as they have unique top-down effects and can directly moderate ecosystem services, plant diversity and abundance, and amount of available habitat for other organisms (Desbiez, et al., 2009, Beck et al., 2016, Bello et al., 2015).
 My research combines techniques from conservation biology, computer modeling, landscape ecology, stable isotope geochemistry, and movement ecology to understand how large mammals access and utilize their environments and how aspects of their biology, including diet and habitat use patterns, vary in fragmented and agricultural ecosystems.
 Using these data, I aim to find solutions for preserving native species and ecosystems in the face of increasing anthropogenic pressures.